Dr Greg Guerin

 PhD in Science, University of Adelaide, conferred 2008.

-Current work within Prof. Andrew Lowe's group involves ecological analysis of vegetation communities within a regional monitoring transect we have established between the Mount Lofty Ranges and northern Flinders Ranges, South Australia (the TREND transect).
-The main research focus is on patterns of ecosystem composition and functional responses to changes in climate through space and time.
-Through this work we hope to better understand how Mediterranean ecosystems in southern Australia respond to environmental change and apply new information on climate change impacts to practical interventions.
+1) Ecological analysis of ecological communities along large-scale monitoring transects, particularly the TREND transect.
+The main focus is patterns of ecosystem composition and functional responses to changes in climate through space and time.
+This work aims to better understand how ecosystems in Australia respond to environmental change and apply this information to practical interventions.

 Taxonomy of Australian Lamiaceae